-Facebook’s “comment a memory” meme should replace “HBD!”
+Facebook’s ‘comment a memory’ meme should replace ‘HBD!’

 That’s why I think the latest Facebook status update meme going around should be repurposed for birthdays.
 Dozens of friends recently posted “If you’re reading this, even if we barely talk, comment a memory of us.
 After, make this your status because you’d be surprised the memories people hold of you.”

-It’s cute, no doubt, often inviting a flurry of touching stories, torrid tales, and silly photos.
-But it also feels a bit ‘extra’ (no offense).
+It’s cute, no doubt, often inviting a flurry of touching stories, torrid tales and silly photos.
+But it also feels a bit “extra” (no offense).
 I’m sure plenty of people have declined to repost the call to action for fear of appearing needy or like they’re pandering for engagement.

 After all, Facebook recently told business Pages admins they’d be downranked in the News Feed for posting this kind of “engagement bait” because the comments trick the algorithm into thinking a post is more important than it is.